-The primary wide-area network (WAN) connectivity to the other District sites is via AT&T OpteMAN circuits (250Mbps).
+The primary wide-area network (WAN) connectivity to the other District sites is via a high speed 10 Gbps WAN circuit between Moorpark College and the other District sites.
 Secondary and tertiary circuits running at OC-3 speeds (155 Mbps) run through a district-owned RF microwave network.
-The connection from Moorpark College to the microwave WAN is via South Mountain in Santa Paula.
-The County of Ventura owns the South Mountain facility.
-The District is working on an interagency project with the Ventura County Office of Education (VCOE) to bring high speed 10 Gbps WAN connectivity between Moorpark and the other District sites.
+The connection from Moorpark College to the microwave WAN is connected via South Mountain in Santa Paula.
+The County of Ventura owns the South Mountain facility and the District rents space there.